Product Information – or all of my secrets…

 I have a list of criteria a mile long.
-These are just the basics: I want my products to made in the USA, I would like the people that make them to be paid fairly and with appropriate working conditions.
-I would like my products to be made without harm to the environment in mind and I would like them to last.
+These are just the basics: I want my products to made in the USA, I would like the people that make them to be paid fairly and in wonderful, enriching working conditions with all the appropriate benefits.
+I would like my products to be made without harm to the environment in mind and I would like them to feel good and last forever.

 In 2008, not ever having patches made before I used a company out of Florida who I really thought made the patches themselves.
 Come to find out upon reordering, they did not.
 So naturally I called around to local embroidery businesses and branched out from there.
-No one could compete with over sea pricing.
-I wanted to keep my price point low for everyone especially the consumer.
+The US companies could not make a patch that I could sell for a decent price.
 So after much deliberation and more research on the production of all my pretty designs, I *ahem* outsourced.
 This bummed me out and my husband tried to make me feel better with phrases like “global economy” and whatnot but I still felt like we should be able to make our own products here in the US.
 If anyone reading this knows of a company, please let me know.
-For now, Lisa, David Wong and Stanley Poon at http://netpropatches.com/ are my source!
+For now, Lisa, David Wong and Stanley Poon at are my source!
 They do a terrific job in spite of the time difference, obvious location disparity and a bit of a language barrier (not on their part, but mine).

 I make the buttons, magnets and clutches with my bare hands, because doing it while wearing mittens or gloves would be ridiculous.

 I glossed over the clutches.
-I have the liner fabric made by http://www.spoonflower.com It is the coolest site.
+I have the liner fabric made by It is the coolest site.
 You can design fabric!!!
 I love ingenuity.
 So again, with my ridiculously talented and computer savvy husband, I now have a liner made up of vintage stewardesses as well as a safety information card option.
 Making the clutches is a laborious project and one I should charge more for.
-This is what happens, I cut the fabric and vinyl, then stencil the call button or airplane design onto the back.
-Cut that design out with an exacto knife (I am not kidding).
+This is what happens, I cut the fabric and vinyl, then cut the a/c or f/a design out.
 From there I glue on the white vinyl, then stitch the decorative stitching around the design when the glue dries.
 Sew on the zipper, sew up the sides, turn it right side out and VOILA!
 You have a cute little bag to put your treats in!